-The latest Cone Cause Evolution Study reveals that moms are the demographic most open to cause marketing...they practically demand the oppportunity to shop with a cause in mind.
+The latest Cone Cause Evolution Study reveals that moms are the demographic that are most open to cause marketing...they practically demand the oppportunity to shop with a cause in mind.

-According to the Cone survy, some 95% of moms find cause marketing acceptabe, and 9 out of 10 want to buy a product that supports a cause.
-The are also more willing to switch brands (93% vs 80% average) in order to support a cause.
+According to the Cone Survey, 95% of moms find cause marketing acceptabe, and 9 out of 10 want to buy a product that supports a cause.
+They are also more willing to switch brands (93% vs. 80% average) in order to support a cause.

 Not far behind moms are millennial (18-24 years old), who also do their shopping with causes in mind.
 Ninety-four percent of this age group find cause marketing acceptable (vs 88% average), and more than half (53%) have purchased a product benefiting a cause this year.
-Notably, this group of young people wants to work in socially conscious companies, and make investing choices based on their social or environmental value as well.
+Notably, this group of young people want to work in socially conscious companies and make choices based on their social or environmental value as well.

 88% say it is acceptable for companies to couple a cause or issue with their marketing.